Removing chambers in Bruhat-Tits buildings: The case where one chamber only is missing

 \section{The case where one chamber only is missing}

-Take a (thick) Euclidean building, which has rank 2, remove only one chamber from this building, equivariantly, in the sense of Definition \ref{bmiss}.
+Take a (thick) Euclidean building, which has rank 2, remove only one chamber from this building, equivariantly, in the sense of Definition \ref{bmiss}, taking a universal cover.
 Then it may happen that the resulting space is hyperbolic.
 This section is centered around this fact.

 It is convenient in concrete situations to work with polyhedral complexes (with some finite set of shapes of the Euclidean plane) rather than simplicial complexes.
 One gets back to the former by producing a (usually canonical) triangulation.